Cornel Rasor

 Cornel Rasor is an American politician who has represented district 1B in the Idaho House of Representatives since his appointment in September 2024.
 He replaced Sage Dixon, who resigned to accept a role as regional director for the Idaho Department of Health and Welfare.
 Raser received his appointment from Governor Brad Little and was endorsed by the Bonner County Republican Party.

 Early life and education

 Rasor was born in Jackson, California and received an undergraduate degree from North Idaho College and the University of Idaho.
 As a high school student at Sandpoint High School in Idaho, he was a member of the Future Farmers of America.
 He grew up on a cattle ranch.

 Political career

-In 2013, Rasor attracted controversy after remarking that he'd "hire a gay guy if I thought he was a good worker.
+In 2013, Rasor attracted national attention after remarking that he'd "hire a gay guy if I thought he was a good worker.
 But if he comes to work in a tutu … he’s not producing what I want in my office.”.

+In 2026, Rasor sponsored Idaho legislation that would punish transgender individuals who used bathrooms intended for the other "biological sex" by up to one year in prison.